Flooflez/MinecraftVodka/README.md

-# Fabric Example Mod

-## Setup

-For setup instructions please see the [fabric wiki page](https://fabricmc.net/wiki/tutorial:setup) that relates to the IDE that you are using.
+# Minecraft Vodka

+## This mod adds an edible Vodka bottle to Minecraft for my friend Sean, who also modelled the bottle.

 ## License

-This template is available under the CC0 license.
-Feel free to learn from it and incorporate it in your own projects.
+This mod is available under the MIT